• Home

 2. Add the cold, but not hard, butter cubes and mix with the paddle attachment of the stand mixer or using your fingers until the mixture resembles coarse sand.

 3. Add the beaten egg and mix briefly to bring everything together.
-Do not work the dough until it forms a ball, just until it becomes a uniform mixture.
+Don’t work until the dough forms a ball, just a homogeneous dough.

 4. Turn the dough out onto a work surface and press it forward with the palm of your hand 2 to 3 times to help incorporate the ingredients, then gather it into a ball.

 5. Wrap the dough in cling film, flattening it slightly.
-This will help it cool faster and make it easier to roll out.
+It will cool faster and be easier to spread.

 6. Leave to rest in the refrigerator for about 2 h or prepare the day before.

 Note: This resting time will prevent the dough from collapsing in the tart pan during baking.
-It will also be easier to roll out and handle.
+It will also be easier to spread and handle.

 7. After this resting time, roll out the dough between two sheets of parchment paper to a thickness of 2 to 3 mm (0.08 to 0.12 inches).
 If the dough is too cold, let it relax for 5 minutes.
-If it’s warm, return it to the refrigerator for 20 minutes or until it is firmer and easier to handle.
+If it’s hot, put it back in the fridge for 20 minutes, or until it’s firmer and easier to handle.

 8. Line the buttered tart pan, placed on a perforated baking sheet (preferably), with a Silpain mat or parchment paper.

 9. Remove excess dough with a rolling pin.
-Using a piece of parchment paper, smooth the bottom and sides by pressing the dough firmly to form a right angle.
+Using a piece of parchment paper, smooth the bottom and sides, pressing the dough down to form a right angle.

 10. Finish by trimming the edges with a knife.